 - Emma’s parents are computer savvy and work for a company that specializes in creating facial recognition technology.

 - Her passion for technology comes from her family, and when Emma was only eight years old she was already an expert in development with HTML and CSS Web, the secrets of Java and applications for MIT App Inventor.

-- Perhaps in the future these strategies will be combined with others to achieve this goal.
+- Perhaps in the future, experts will combine these strategies with others to achieve this goal.
 For now, this app is only useful for patients who are still able to use a mobile device.

 This app provides a way to slow down the loss of cognitive abilities, but once the patient’s disorder has advanced, they require daily support from their network of family and professionals.